-Shore Asset Management now accounts for a third of the Group’s turnover, and acts as the adviser to Puma Brandenburg.
+Shore Asset Management now accounts for a third of the Group’s turnover.

-In 2006, Howard founded Puma Brandenburg, initially as a listed property investment vehicle focused on German real estate.
+In 2006, Howard founded Puma Brandenburg, to which the Group acts as investment adviser, initially as a listed property investment vehicle focused on German real estate.
 He has subsequently taken it private, and it now covers real estate in Germany, the US and Israel, and has invested in a range of other asset classes including providing growth capital for entrepreneurially led private businesses.

 Owned by Howard and his wife, Puma Brandenburg is now the main vehicle through which he conducts his private investment activities.
 In February 2019, Puma Brandenburg led a US$30m investment in Ador, a medical device company, of which he is now a director.